kawu/hhu-dl-materials-2020/modules/README.md

 ### Exercises

+1. Try to violate the individual [inheritance rules](#inheritance) in the definition of the [linear transformation class](#example-linear-transformation) and see what breaks.
 1. Use the official [nn.Linear][linear] PyTorch module to create a linear transformation layer and apply it to vector `v`.
 See how the parameters of this module look like.